miller-alex-github/personal-site/README.md

 	* Protect against clickjacking attacks.
 	* Prevents the browser from doing MIME-type sniffing
 	* Prevents XSS attacks
+	* RFC 7519 JSON Web Token (JWT) is used to authenticate by micro services API
 * Automated Tests
 	* Unit Tests use of xUnit.
 As for naming conventions, I use this: http://osherove.com/blog/2005/4/3/naming-standards-for-unit-tests.html
 	* Integration Tests